CANBUS-9740/Offseason-2024/README.md

     - The arm is moving very aggressively
     - When moving to shooter position, it actually hits the gearbox of its own motor.
 This has caused a noticeable dent.
     - Need to lower it gently, perhaps a retuning of the PID is in order.

+- [ ] Intake Sensor
+    - Latest changes removed use of intake sensor for some commands, despite it being wanted to monitor if we have a note.
+Return usage of sensor and think of a good way to address the reasons for each the use was removed

 #### Command Groups